mica-web/mica-web.github.io/collections/_learn/00_tools/git.md

 Git allows you to track changes on these files -- their content as well as their names and organization.

-Additionally, while saving a file only affects individual files, git introduces a concept called a **commit** which allows you to save a group of changes across files along with notes (called a **commit message**) about those changes.
+Additionally, while saving a file only affects individual files, git introduces a concept called a <b>commit</b> which allows you to save a group of changes across files along with notes (called a <b>commit message</b>) about those changes.

-In this way, when you add a new image file to your web project and then reference it in the HTML document, both changes can be tracked as a unit as a **commit**.
+In this way, when you add a new image file to your web project and then reference it in the HTML document, both changes can be tracked as a unit as a <b>commit</b>.

 ## Getting started with git

 {: .callout }
 <span class="emoji">💡</span> While there are references to specific commands in the following text, this is just informational at this point.
-You are **not** meant to be following along and running these commands.
+You are _not_ meant to be following along and running these commands.

 In order to use git in a project, you first need to run a command to tell git to start paying attention to your project.
-Running the command `git init` inside your project folder on the command line **initializes** git in your project.
+Running the command `git init` inside your project folder on the command line _initializes_ git in your project.

 While nothing changes visually in your project folder after running this command, there are some git concepts that have now been added:

 {: .text-center }
 ![]({{ ip | append: 'git02.png' }})

-- the **working directory** is your project folder with all your current work
+- the <b>working directory</b> is your project folder with all your current work
-- the **staging area** is a holding cell for changes you're going to commit to your repo
+- the <b>staging area</b> is a holding cell for changes you're going to commit to your repo
-- the **repository** is your current work, plus the entire git history of your commits and any alternate versions you may have created along the way
+- the <b>repository</b> is your current work, plus the entire git history of your commits and any alternate versions you may have created along the way

 {: .callout }
-The staging area and repo are **not** ever visible in your project folder -- they're entirely conceptual.
+The staging area and repo are _not_ ever visible in your project folder -- they're entirely conceptual.
 You need to use the command line or another tool (like VS Code or [GitHub Desktop](https://desktop.github.com/)) to be able to see these changes.

-If it helps, imagine that the **repo** is a storage unit and the **working directory** is your house or apartment.
-The **staging area** is the boxes you put your stuff in to designate that you're going to take it off to the storage unit.
-You can move stuff in and out of those boxes as much as you like before **committing** (see what I did there?) to the storage unit.
+If it helps, imagine that the <b>repo</b> is a storage unit and the <b>working directory</b> is your house or apartment.
+The <b>staging area</b> is the boxes you put your stuff in to designate that you're going to take it off to the storage unit.
+You can move stuff in and out of those boxes as much as you like before _committing_ (see what I did there?) to the storage unit.

 As you work on or add files in your working directory, you save them as you normally would.
 When you have completed a task or a group of work that you want to commit, you add those updated files to the staging area.
 The command to do this is `git add`.